wangshusen/CS583A-2019Spring/webpage/index.md

 - Thursday, 6:30 - 9:00 PM, Babbio Center 221

-- The classes on these dates are canceled: Jan 31, Feb 28
+- The classes on these dates are canceled: Jan 31

 **Office Hours:**